 What Are Overprotective Parents?

-Similar to snowplow parents, overprotective parents are so anxious about their child’s well-being that they proactively remove all obstacles for children.
+Similar to helicopter parents and snowplow parents, overprotective parents are so anxious about their child’s well-being that they proactively remove all obstacles for children.
 While their intentions may be good, doing so prevents children from developing the necessary skills for growth.
 Overprotective parents may also be overly concerned about their child’s ability to perform, succeed, or manage situations.

 12 Signs of Overprotective Parents

-Below are 12 signs of overprotective parents:
+Here are 12 signs of overprotective parents:2

 - Taking over their child’s schoolwork to help them get a good grade